tdfair/hDels/README.md

 * `hDel-v3 & hDel-v4, Poisson-Gaussian mixture model sgRNA assignments.ipynb`: Assign sgRNAs to single cells using a Poisson-Gaussian mixture model from Replogle et al., _Nature Biotechnology_ 2020

+* Preprocessing hDel-v3 & hDel-v4: a mismatch map for hDel-v3 and hDel-v4 sgRNA libraries was generated using kITE and indexed using kallisto `kb_ref_sgRNA.sh`.
+Paired-end sequencing reads from the gene expression and Feature Barcode libraries were then pseudoaligned and error-collapsed using kallisto | bustools `kb_count_GEX.sh`, `kb_count_sgRNA.sh`

 * Processing Omni ATAC-seq and CUT&Tag: `cutadapt.sh` -> `BowTie2.sh` -> `samtools_sort_index.sh` -> `Genrich.sh`